-- Re-treatment of the same tooth is not a paid Covered Dental Benefit when performed by the same Dentist or in the same dental office where the original treatment was performed, within two years of the previous root canal treatment. - Refer to Class III Prosthodontics if the root canals are placed in conjunction with a prosthetic appliance.
+- Re-treatment of the same tooth is Not a Paid Covered Dental Benefit when performed within two years of the previous root canal treatment. - Refer to Class III Prosthodontics if the root canals are placed in conjunction with a prosthetic appliance.